OutWooods/7-languages-io/memory-notes.md

 Memorising basic syntax rules and facts about the language you are using have several benefitS.

-## Why?
 It primarily comes back to working memory.
 You have a limit of how many things you can actively hold in your working memory (4-9 depending on what and different researchers).

 When you start remembering facts and syntax - these are all things you don't need to hold in your working memory.
 So you can just focus on solving the problem.
-Ever
+If you face something challenging.

 ## How it should inform my work?